|Sodium (salt)||Energy (calories)|

 Common salt is sodium chloride.
 Modern diets contain too much salt, and sick kidneys cannot cope.
 A high salt intake can lead to high blood pressure and to fluid retention and overload.
 Many blood pressure tablets only work properly if combined with a reduced salt intake.

 In most patients with kidney disease or on dialysis we recommend keeping salt down to 'no added salt' levels of less than 100mmol/day (6g of salt, which is just over 2g of sodium - still a lot more than we need).
-This diet allows small amounts of salt to be used in cooking, but means limiting very salty foods, and not adding salt to food at the table.
+This diet allows small amounts of salt to be used in cooking, but means limiting very salty foods, proocessed or convenience foods and choosing bread with less than 0.4g salt per slice and not adding salt to food at the table.
 The less salt the better!